elyor-doniyorov/Capstone-Project-Pet-s-Shop/README.md

-CAPSTONE Project website page putting emphasis on how it behaves differently depending on the size of the screen.
+CAPSTONE Project website page putting emphasis on client wishes how it behaves differently depending on the size of the screen.

 ## Built With